magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/update-authorize.net-direct-post-from-md5-to-sha-512.md

 1. In the **Signature Key** enter the SHA-512 Signature Key.
 1. Click **Save Config**.

-   *Magento 2 Authorize.Net Direct Post configuration screen:*
+   *Adobe Commerce 2 Authorize.Net Direct Post configuration screen:*
    ![auth-net-signature-key-m2.png](assets/auth-net-signature-key-m2.png)

-   *Magento 1 Authorize.Net Direct Post configuration screen:*
+   *Adobe Commerce 1 Authorize.Net Direct Post configuration screen:*
    ![auth-net-signature-key-m1.png](assets/auth-net-signature-key-m1.png)

 The process is successful if the Signature Key updates and payment processing continues.
 If you have issues, verify the Signature Key with Authorize.Net.